Family Seiberg-Witten equation on Kahler surface and $\pi_i(\Symp)$ on multiple-point blow ups of Calabi-Yau surfaces: Family Seiberg Witten invariant, Kronheimer and Smirnov's invariants

 where $\epsilon$ is defined as $c_1(S^+)$.\\ We can find parametrization space

 of Seiberg-Witten equation.
 Each element in $\mathcal{P}$ defines a family Seiberg-Witten equation on $B$.\\ Now we can define the moduli space of family Seiberg Witten equation solutions

-Here, $\mathcal{G}$ is the gauge group over $B$, and $\mathcal{G}_b=Map(\mathcal{X}_b,U(1))$.\\ In counting of Seiberg Witten invariant, sometimes we need to avoid reducible solutions.
-So we begin to study the subspace of $\Gamma$ corresponding to reducible solutions of Seiberg Witten equations.
-By \cite{LiLiu2001}, given a family $\spinc$ structure $\mathcal{L}$, we define the $\mathcal{L}-$wall as
+Here, $\mathcal{G}$ is the fiberwise gauge group action, where $\mathcal{G}_b=\Map(\mathcal{X}_b,\U(1))$.\\ In the counting of Seiberg-Witten invariant, we need to avoid reducible solutions.
+So we begin to study the subspace of $\Gamma$ corresponding to reducible solutions of Seiberg-Witten equations.
+As in \cite{LiLiu2001}, given a family $\spinc$ structure $\mathcal{L}$, we define the $\mathcal{L}-$wall as

-We can see that $\forall (g,\mu) \in\Gamma\backslash \WA(\mathcal{L})$, there will be no reducible solution on the corresponding Seiberg-Witten moduli space $\mathcal{M}^{\mathfrak{s}_\mathcal{L}}_{g,\eta}$.\\ By \cite{LiLiu2001}, the $\mathcal{L}-$wall is a submanifold of $\Gamma$, and its codimension is $max(b^+-dim B, 0)$.
+We can see that $\forall (g,\mu) \in\Gamma\backslash \WA(\mathcal{L})$, there will be no reducible solution on the corresponding Seiberg-Witten moduli space $\mathcal{M}^{\mathfrak{s}}_{g,\eta}$.\\ By \cite{LiLiu2001}, the $\mathcal{L}-$wall is a submanifold of $\Gamma$, and its codimension is $max(b^+-dim B, 0)$.
 When $b^+\leq dimB+1$, $\Gamma\backslash \WA(\mathcal{L})$ still contains an nonempty open set.
 And we call each connected component of it an $\mathcal{L}-$chamber. \begin{thm}(Li-Liu\cite{LiLiu2001}) Let $M$ be a closed oriented $4$-manifold and $B$ a closed oriented manifold.
 Let $\mathcal{X}$ be a ﬁber bundle with ﬁbre $M$ and base $B$, $\mathcal{L}$ be a $\spinc$ structure on $\mathcal{X}/B$ and $\Theta$ be a cohomology class in $H^*(\mathcal{C}/\mathcal{G};\mathbb{Z})$.
 Fix a homology orientation of the determinant line bundle